ChaoticTrials/ModMeta/docs/1.20.x/gui_addon.md

 # Sky GUIs
-*at this time it's not released for 1.20.x yet*

 You find it kinda annoying that users have to handle everything with commands?
 The solution is [Sky GUIs 🔗](https://www.curseforge.com/minecraft/mc-mods/sky-guis).
 This mod adds a lot of GUIs which help to create